cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 6. When you want to use an animation of the stack in a presentation, you can save the stack as an avi using `[File > Save As > AVI...]`.

+7. As with 2D images you can use the properties dialog ``Ctrl+Shift+P`` to access the scaling information.
+Besides x and y also z should have a meaningful value.
+Think about possible consequences of anisotropic voxels for measurements.

 **Tags:** exercise animation-1

 \pagebreak